nx-lr/protea/readme.md

 ### String interpolation (`$`)

-All forms of strings can allow embedding of underscores.
-Expressions are always prefixed with the dollar and may be surrounded with curly brackets, the latter if the expression is a literal, a stti
+All forms of strings can allow interpolation.
+Expressions are always prefixed with the dollar sign and may be surrounded with curly brackets.

-All forms of strings, can enable embedding of expressions.
-Expressions are prefixed with the dollar and surrounded by curly brackets.

-If the expression is an identifier or qualified name, then the brackets can be left out.
+If the expression is an identifier or qualified name, a nested property or a function or method call, then the brackets can be left out.
 Use the `\$` escape sequence if you wish to express the dollar sign itself.

 ```dart
 "simple $variable"